 * Cosley Zoo, 1356 North Gary Avenue, Wheaton.
 630-665-5534.
 Residents of the Wheaton Park District are free if they show their park district “universal ID.”
 Otherwise, adults pay $5, but children up to age 17 are free.

 * Aurora Regional Fire Museum, 53 N. Broadway, Aurora.
 630-892-1572.
-This museum offfers free admission and is open to the public from 1 to 4 p.m.
-Thursday through Saturday.
-There is a suggested donation, however, of $5 for adults and $3 for children.
+This museum’s admission is $5 for adults and $3 for children and it is open to the public from noon to 4 p.m. on Thursday and Friday and from 10 a.m. to 4 pm. on Saturday, as well as 6 p.m. to 8 p.m. on First Friday nights in Aurora.
 It features a variety of interactive exhibits designed to educate and entertain children, families, and firefighters and just opened a “Discovery Room” for young children in the summer of 2016.

 * Jurica-Suchy Nature Museum, 5700 College Road, 2nd floor Birck Hall, Lisle.
 630-829-6546.
 This natural history museum is located in the Birck Hall of Science on campus at Benedictine University in Lisle, Illinois.
 Admission is always free.
 Open seven days a week September – May.
 (Check the website for seasonal hours during the university’s winter and summer breaks).
 All of the museum’s education and outreach services are offered for free, including scout programs and guided group tours for all ages.
 The “Discovery Box Loan Program” allows educators and parents to borrow life science education kits which include DVDs, books, museum specimens and lesson plans.